isaacmg/healthcare_ml/README.md

 # Machine Learning for Healthcare
-This repository is meant to be an list of the all the relevant resources on applying machine learning to healthcare.
+This repository is a list of the all the relevant resources on applying machine learning to healthcare.
 If you see an article, repository, or other useful addition please make a pull request.

 ## Introduction